Appointment Information: 707.255.0966 ext.132

 Our dynamic staff of youth developers is guided by the organization’s diverse, countywide Teen Council.
 Trained Teen Council members run empowerment clubs on their school campuses, provide peer to peer counseling and referral, promote volunteerism and, most importantly, offer their insights, observations and unique perspectives to the organization’s ongoing program development with a focus on caring for self, others and the community.

-If you would like more information about our youth prevention programs, please contact Prevention Specialist, Nyah McWilliams, at 707.255.0966×197.
+If you would like more information about our youth prevention programs, please contact Prevention Manager, Jessica Zepeda, at [email protected]

 Monthly Meetups

 In an effort to provide a safe space for our youth to connect with peers, Mentis offers in person Monthly Meetups.
-These social events are open to everyone in the County ages 12-21, and offer space for teens to connect with friends, make things, share stories, learn from others and practice self-care.
+These social events are open to any youth IN HIGH SCHOOL ages 13-19, and offer space for teens to connect with friends, make things, share stories, learn from others and practice self-care.
 Our Monthly Meetups include wellness workshops, art projects, games, music and conversation with a focus on providing tools that help our teens learn about community and self-expression.

 Empowerment Clubs